Kamel-Ben-Khaled/Port_Scanner/README.md

 ## Option availaible in the Application

 - Ability to check ports of your computer (Scan bouton)
-- Load Result.
+- Load Result
-- Save Result.
+- Save Result
-- About.
+- About
 - Help